Skip to main content

 3. Organizes annual departmental Title IX trainings.

-4. Carries out department climate surveys every 3 years.
+4. Regularly carries out department climate surveys.

 Department Climate Survey

 The WVU Department of Physics and Astronomy Diversity, Equity, and Inclusion (DEI) Committee is charged with carrying out departmental climate surveys.
 The purpose of the survey is to obtain longitudinal data to assess the culture in the department and obtain information to enact effective policies to improve DEI in the department.
 The first survey was done in Spring of 2019.
-Reports from the climate surveys are linked here:
+Reports from past climate surveys are linked here: